tssutha/tssutha.com/static/pages/2013-11-17-Bangkok;-City-of-Angels.markdown

 Here are some clicks of City of Angels, Credits to [Thakshayani Sellevel](https://www.facebook.com/thakshayani)
 ![Bangkok City At Night][img1]
-			Bangkok City at Night from High Attitude
+			Bangkok City at Night from High Altitude

 ![Bangkok Bridge][img2]